oksmith/BoJo-tweets/README.md

 ### Sentiment scores

-Using the model above, every tweet in our dataset was given a score between -1 (negative sentiment) and +1 (positive sentiment).
+Using the model above, every tweet in the dataset was given a score between -1 (negative sentiment) and +1 (positive sentiment).
 For visualisation purposes, I created daily summary information such as the mean sentiment of tweets in a single day, the distribution of sentiment in a single day, the 100 most positive/negative tweets in a day etc.

-On average, the sentiment of tweets which mention Boris Johnson are __negative__ (mean score of -0.22).
+On average, the emotion of tweets which mention Boris Johnson are __negative__ (mean score of -0.22).
 ![Mean sentiment](images/mean_sentiment_over_time.png)

 One interesting thing we can do is take a look at the daily sentiment at the start of the lockdown, and see what happens.